surufel/Surufel/README.md

-<h2 align="left">Hello!
-My name Henrique França, and I'm studying for Cybersecurity.</h2>
+<h2 align="left">My name is Henrique França, and I'm studying for Cybersecurity.</h2>

+### **About me:**
+- 😊 Pronouns: He/Him
+- 🖥️ Undergraduating Software Engineering.
+- 👨‍💻 Currently trying to start in Cybersecurity as an ethical hacker, learning the fundamentals and politics.

 ###